Hiring a Guide and Porter in Nepal

 What is the best time to hire a guide or porter in Nepal?

-The best time to hire a guide or porter is during peak seasons: March-May and September-November.
+The best time to hire a guide or porter is during the peak seasons, which are March to May and September to November.
 It is good weather, and the trails are busier.

 Do guides and porters expect to receive tips?